DouglasC2627/parroty/README.md

 # Parroty
 Automatically generate insightful code comments and beautiful `README.md` files.

-A personal project to practice with vibe coding.
+A personal project to experiment with vibe coding.

 ## 🚧 Under Construction
 Project is currently a work-in-progress.
-The code is brewing.
+Code brewing.